Designing Your Own Passive Solar Greenhouse, Part 2

 In the next article in this series, I’ll go over artificial lighting, insulation, and thermal mass.
 Stay tuned!

 Interested in learning more?
-Click the banner below to get more information on our Advanced Passive Solar Greenhouse Design 5-Week Intensive:
+Check out our Advanced Passive Solar Greenhouse Design On-Demand Course!